 Biodegradable Items that can break down into natural materials in the environment without causing harm and are capable of being decomposed by bacteria or other living organisms.

+Biomass Usually comprised of wood chips, biomass is organic matter used to create energy that aids in the decomposition process when added to the grave.
 Burial ContainersCaskets and shrouds capable of being decomposed or biodegraded by bacteria or other living organisms; often made of plant or animal fiber (wicker, sea grass, paper, linen, cotton, wool, willow, bamboo, etc.).
 Metals, glues, resins, plastics, and other synthetics that are non-biodegradable are not recommended.

 Blended funerals Funerals that combine conventional funeral practices with home funeral and/or green burial practices; may include the use of a funeral director for certain aspects of care, such as obtaining, completing and filing paperwork or transporting the body.
 Families may have a home funeral without having a green burial and visa versa.
 Blended funerals offer families more options, especially when certain options are not available in their area.